slatinsky/DiscordChatExporter-frontend/README.md

 ## Features
 - View JSON exports in Discord like interface
 - Message deduplication - merge multiple JSON exports and view them as one
-- Optimized infinite scroll - channels are loaded almost instantly
+- Lazy loaded virtual list - load only messages you need to see
-- Forums and threads support (jump to thread and back)
+- Forums and threads support
 - Search with filters and autocomplete
 - Load assets locally or from Discord servers
 - Private messages or guild exports are supported
 - Discord Markdown rendering
 - Right click message and select "Open in discord" to view message in Discord
-- Windows, Linux and Mac support (including M1 Macs)
+- Windows and Linux support

 ### System requirements (per guild)
-- You will need ~1 GB of RAM to process 100k messages.
-So if your guild export contains 1 million messages, you will need ~10 GB of RAM.
+- You need 1.5+ GB of free RAM for the mongodb database to work correctly
-- The viewer can handle at least ~2-4 million messages (4 GB of ram) in the browser
+- The browser viewer has almost no requirements, but it's recommended to have at least 1 GB of free RAM
-- Chromium based browsers are recommended (Chrome, Edge, Opera, Brave, Vivaldi, etc.)
+- Chromium based browsers and Firefox are supported, but most of the testing was done on Chromium.

 Note: Discord servers are known internally as guilds

-Planned feature:
-- Refactor to client-server architecture is planned to handle larger exports than 4 million messages per guild.
-And with added bonus of being able to run the viewer on your own server and view your exports from anywhere.
-But it will take some time to implement.

 ## Quick start (Windows)
 Using prebuilt binaries is the easiest way to use this tool on Windows.